kiarashk8128/healthy-eating-api/README.md

 **Menu Page**: The core feature of the application, where users can generate and view their weekly menu based on the dietary guidelines.

 **Personal Info** Page: Allows users to update their personal information, such as height, weight, and age, which influence the generated menu.

+## Decision Making

+The Healthy Menu project involved several critical decisions to ensure that the application is both functional and maintainable.
+Below are some of the key decisions made during the development process:

+### Technology Stack
+- **Django and React**: Django was chosen for its robust and scalable backend capabilities, particularly its ORM for managing complex database interactions.
+React was selected for the frontend due to its component-based architecture, making it easier to manage the dynamic user interface.

+### Database
+- **PostgreSQL**: Chosen for its reliability and performance, particularly with complex queries and large datasets.
+Its support for JSONB fields was also considered for potential future enhancements involving more complex data structures.

+### Containerization
+- **Docker**: The decision to containerize the application using Docker was made to ensure consistency across development, staging, and production environments.
+Docker Compose was used to simplify the management of multiple containers.

+### Security
+- **JWT Authentication**: JSON Web Tokens were chosen for user authentication due to their stateless nature, which is well-suited for distributed systems and microservices.
+This decision was made to improve scalability and security.
+- **Environment Variables**: Sensitive information such as secret keys and database credentials are managed through environment variables to enhance security and simplify configuration.

+### Frontend Design
+- **Responsive Design**: The decision to implement a fully responsive design ensures that the application is accessible and functional across all device types, including desktops, tablets, and smartphones.